Generalizing Lusztig's total positivity: Introduction

+When $G$ is a split real Lie group which also belongs to one of the other three families in Theorem~\ref{thm_intro:classification}, then $G$~carries two different positive structures, one with respect to~$\Delta$ and one with respect to a proper subset $\Theta \subset \Delta$.

-The reader might find this a rather ad-hoc construction, but in fact we show that the existence of a $\Theta$-positive structure can be characterized geometrically in terms of positive triples in flag varieties.
-To give this geometric characterization the following theorem that relates the existence of semigroups to the existence of $\Theta$-positive structures plays a crucial role.
+Theorem~\ref{thm_intro:classification} takes a more algebraic approach to $\Theta$-positivity, but we show further that the existence of a $\Theta$-positive structure can be characterized geometrically in terms of positive triples in the associated flag varieties $\mathsf{F}_\Theta$ (see Section~\ref{sec:posit-flag-vari}).
+For this it is important to prove that essentially any $L_{\Theta}^{\circ}$-invariant semigroup in $U_\Theta$ comes from a $\Theta$-positive structure.